canjs/canjs/index.md

 todo.attr( 'name', 'Do not do the dishes' );
 todo.isDirty(); // -> true
 todo.restore();
-todo.name // -> do the dishes
+todo.name // -> 'do the dishes'
 {% endhighlight %}

 ### can.Control.plugin